perseids-project/JackSON/API.md

 By default the JackSON.js will communicate with the JackSON server accessible at [http://localhost:4567](http://localhost:4567)

-If your JackSON server is elsewhere remember to pass the new address when creating the API object.
+If your JackSON server is elsewhere remember to pass its address when creating the API object.

 	var jack = new JackSON( "http://my.doma.in/jackson" )